ivanovrolls/asset-registry-sync/README.md

 | `iot_backup` | 3 |
 | unknown source | 99 (lowest trust) |

-This ranking is a placeholder reflecting plausible operational roles (a live telemetry system ranked above an explicitly-named backup feed) rather than a rigorously derived trust model — in a real deployment this would be set with actual domain input on each system's reliability.
+This ranking is a placeholder reflecting plausible operational roles (a live telemetry system ranked above an explicitly-named backup feed) rather than a rigorously derived trust model.
+In a real deployment this would be set with actual domain input on each system's reliability.

 **Nothing is silently discarded.** `resolve_conflict` returns both the winning and losing record, and both are written to the decision log with the specific rule that decided the outcome (e.g. `"A101: Incoming record has a more recent timestamp.
 Winner: {...}.
 Loser: {...}."`) — satisfying the requirement to explain why every update was accepted or rejected, including the losing side of a conflict.